 Put your purse in the back seat of the car.

 We’ve all done it (and by “it” I mean killing time at a red light scrolling through our feed.)
 It’s a bad habit, and not just because it’s seriously dangerous.
 Kick the habit by placing your bag in the backseat of the car, out of reach.
 You can use your commute time more wisely by tuning in to a great podcast or listening to a new album.

-NEVER put your phone on the dinner table (unless you’re eating alone).
+Never put your phone on the dinner table.

 Let’s go ahead and make it official: it’s just plain uncivilized to leave your phone resting on the dinner table when you’re eating with other people.
 If there was ever a time you shouldn’t be playing around on social media, it’s when you’re face to face with someone sharing a meal.
 Make it a rule and stick to it.

 Bloggers have known this secret for a long time — it’s usually not efficient or even necessary to post in real time.
 Take all the pics you want, but save the editing/captioning/posting process for later when you can sit down and focus on that task by yourself.
 Enjoy the moment you are in!

 Designate two social media check-in times per day.

 For me, I like to use the early morning for my “outgoing” social media.
 That’s the time I typically edit, caption, and post images from the day before.
 I use the time right after work (around 6pm) for “incoming” social media.
 That’s when I catch up on my feed, respond to comments and messages, etc. My 6pm check-in is a treat after a hard day’s work!

 Unfollow accounts that aren’t truly inspiring to you.

 Following fewer accounts will naturally cut down on your social media time, and if you take your editing seriously it can actually increase the value of the time that you DO spend on social media.
 Ask yourself: do you really need to know what Kaia Gerber ate for breakfast today?
 Only you can answer that.